xzcvczx/mla-legacy/Microchip/WirelessProtocols/Documentation/Readme.txt

+MiWi DE 4.2.4
+Fix the bug in corner cases.
+User for previous versions generally do not need to update.
+Further simplified demos and focus on MiApp interfaces in demo main function.

 MiWi DE 4.2.3
 Fix the bug in MiWi P2P that two MRF24J40 nodes cannot connect if Network Freezer is not enabled.